Child Protection and Safeguarding Policy

 5.3 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead immediately;

-5.4 There will be occasions where a child discloses abuse directly to a member of staff.
+5.4 There will be occasions where a child discloses/alleges abuse directly to a member of staff.
 If this happens, the member of staff will;

-5.5 The designated safeguarding lead will make a decision about the action that needs to be taken following a member of staff raising a concern about a child, or following a direct disclosure.
-The DSL may;
+5.5 The designated safeguarding lead will make a decision about the action that needs to be taken following a member of staff raising a concern about a child, or following a direct disclosure recording a clear rationale.
+The DSL may consider the following options;

 5.6 For further information about the Coventry Safeguarding Children Partnership’s ‘Right Help, Right Time’ guidance, which is used by Stoke Primary School to make decisions about protecting children, please visit http://www.coventry.gov.uk/righthelprighttime.